Groningen gas field: Earthquakes

 In January 2013, the Minister of Economic Affairs Henk Kamp decided not to limit gas extraction immediately, but requested fourteen investigations.
-The report also coincided with austerity measures, which made the government reluctant to reduce natural gas revenues.
+The report also coincided with austerity measures, which made the government reluctant to reduce methane revenues.
 At the end of the year it was announced that about 10% more gas, 54 billion cubic meters, had been extracted than previous years, according to the NAM because of the cold.

 Phasing out gas production

 In 2014, gas production from the Groningen gas field was limited due to earthquakes for the first time.
 In January 2014, Kamp announced that it would limit production to 42.5 billion m^{3} in 2014.
 At the beginning of 2015, the Dutch cabinet decided that a maximum of 39.4 billion m^{3} of gas could be produced from the gas field in that calendar year, which was further reduced to 30 billion m^{3} in June 2015.
 In November 2015, the Council of State lowered the limit to 27 billion m^{3}.
 A month later, Kamp decided to maintain this maximum.
 In September 2016 it was subsequently decided to further limit gas extraction to 21.6 billion m^{3}.
 A year later, the Council of State concluded that this decision was insufficiently motivated and that it had to be renewed.